ErasmusMC-Bioinformatics/WeFaceNano/README.md

 [Dependencies](#dependencies)

+Disclaimer: The quality of the assembly relies on several factors.
+The quality and amount of the input DNA, the library kit used, the sequence coverage, and assembly parameters and options chosen may influence the final result and interpretation.

 ## How to run

 We offer two options for installing WeFaceNano, via Makefile (using Conda for dependencies), or via Docker.